Derrek Tuszka: Denver Broncos

 Tuszka was selected by the Denver Broncos with the 254th overall pick in the seventh round of the 2020 NFL draft.
 He was waived on September 5, 2020, and was signed to the practice squad the following day.
-He was elevated to the active roster on September 14 for the team's week 1 game against the Tennessee Titans, and reverted to the practice squad the next day.
-He was elevated again on September 19 for the team's week 2 game against the Pittsburgh Steelers, and reverted to the practice squad again after the game.
-He was promoted to the active roster on September 30, 2020.
-He was placed on injured reserve on October 27, 2020, with a hamstring injury.
-On December 12, 2020, Tuszka was activated off of injured reserve.
+He was elevated to the active roster on September 14 for the team's Week 1 game against the Tennessee Titans, and reverted to the practice squad the next day.
+He was elevated again on September 19 for the team's Week 2 game against the Pittsburgh Steelers, and reverted to the practice squad again after the game.
+Tuszka was promoted to the active roster on September 30.
+He was placed on injured reserve on October 27, with a hamstring injury.
+On December 12, Tuszka was activated off of injured reserve.

 On August 31, 2021, Tuszka was waived by the Broncos.

 Pittsburgh Steelers

-On September 1, 2021, Tuszka was signed to the Steelers practice squad.
-He was promoted on September 28, 2021.
-He was released on September 1, 2022.
+On September 1, 2021, Tuszka was signed to the Pittsburgh Steelers' practice squad.
+He was promoted on September 28.
+Tuszka made 15 appearances from the Steelers, compiling one forced fumble, two sacks, and 18 combined tackles.
+He was released by the Steelers on September 1, 2022.

 Tennessee Titans

-On September 2, 2022, Tuszka was claimed off waivers by the Titans.
-He was waived on September 26.
+On September 2, 2022, Tuszka was claimed off waivers by the Tennessee Titans.
+He was waived by the Titans on September 26.

 Los Angeles Chargers

 On September 28, 2022, Tuszka was claimed off waivers by the Los Angeles Chargers.
+Tuszka made 14 appearances for Los Angeles, recording 14 combined tackles.